-Addison Thalhamer, a freshman at University of Michigan, remembers that on his graduation night, his school offered a supervised dance, but that a lot of his friends pre-gamed the dance with alcohol.
+Addison Thalhamer, a freshman at University of Michigan, remembers that on his graduation night, his school offered a supervised dance, but a lot of his friends pre-gamed the dance with alcohol.
 Afterwards, many of them continued drinking at a friend’s house, where the parents permitted alcohol.

 For example, some teenagers may see this as their last chance to try a new substance or increase their level of intimacy with a partner.